zeroc-ice/ice/java/BUILDING.md

 ### Operating Systems

-Ice for Java builds and runs properly on Windows, macOS, and any recent Linux distribution, and is fully supported on the platforms listed on the [supported platforms][2] page.
+Ice for Java builds and runs properly on Windows, macOS, and any recent Linux distribution.
+It is fully supported on the platforms listed on the [supported platforms] page.

 ### Slice to Java Compiler

 You need the Slice to Java compiler to build Ice for Java and also to use Ice for Java.
 The Slice to Java compiler (`slice2java`) is a command-line tool written in C++.
-You can build the Slice to Java compiler from source, or alternatively you can install an Ice [binary distribution][1] that includes this compiler.
+You can build the Slice to Java compiler from source, or alternatively you can install an Ice [binary distribution] that includes this compiler.

 ### Java Version

-Ice for Java requires J2SE 1.8 or later.
+Ice for Java requires Java 8 or later.

 Make sure that the `javac` and `java` commands are present in your PATH.

-The Metrics Graph feature of the IceGrid GUI tool requires JavaFX support.
-This feature will not be available if you build the source with a JVM that lacks support for JavaFX.
+The IceGrid GUI tool's Metrics Graph feature requires JavaFX support.
+If you build the source with a JVM that lacks JavaFX support, this feature will be unavailable.
 Alternatively, building the source in an environment with JavaFX produces an IceGrid GUI JAR file that can be used in JVMs with or without JavaFX support, as the Metrics Graph feature is enabled dynamically.

 ### Gradle

-Ice for Java uses the [Gradle][3] build system, and includes the Gradle wrapper in the distribution.
+Ice for Java uses the [Gradle] build system, and includes the Gradle wrapper in the distribution.
 You cannot build the Ice for Java source distribution without an Internet connection.
-Gradle will download all required packages automatically from Maven Central repository located at https://central.sonatype.com/
+Gradle will download all required packages automatically from the Maven Central repository located at https://repo1.maven.org/maven2/

 ### Bzip2 Compression

-Ice for Java supports protocol compression using the bzip2 classes included with [Apache Commons Compress][5].
+Ice for Java supports protocol compression using the bzip2 classes included with [Apache Commons Compress].

-The Maven package id for the commons-compress JAR file is as follows:
+The Maven package ID for the commons-compress JAR file is as follows:

 ```gradle
 groupId=org.apache.commons, version=1.20, artifactId=commons-compress